cuthanhcam/C4F-ISports-Backend/docs/api-endpoints.md

 - Validates `SubField` availability and `Promotion.Code`.
 - `services` and `promotionCode` are optional.
 - Does not create a `Booking` record.
+- Base price is calculated using `FieldPricing.PricePerHour` or `SubField.DefaultPricePerSlot` if no pricing schedule is found.
+- Time format must be `HH:mm`.

 ### 6.2 Create Simple Booking